PauWol/PicoCore/README.md

   <h1 style="display: inline-block; vertical-align: middle;">PicoCore</h1>
 </div>

-PicoCore is a lightweight **MicroPython-based runtime and API** for the Raspberry Pi Pico and Pico W. It provides a modular foundation to build embedded projects like weather stations, rovers, or automation devices with ease and efficiency.
+PicoCore is a lightweight **MicroPython-based runtime and API** for the Raspberry Pi Pico, Pico W and Esp32.
+It provides a modular foundation to build embedded projects like weather stations, rovers, or automation devices with ease and efficiency.

 ## 🚀 Features